-Many of these mega ships have everything from ice-skating rinks to Broadway style productions, rock walls, water slides and some even have movie theaters.
+Many of these mega-ships have everything from ice-skating rinks to Broadway-style productions, rock walls, and waterslides and some even have movie theaters.

 Gone are the days of just sitting by the pool!

-A cruise can be a experience of unlimited entertainment options as you go from one destination to the next.
+A cruise can be an experience of unlimited entertainment options as you go from one destination to the next.

 Popular Cruise Lines

-One of the most important things you will want to do for your first cruise is to choose the ship that is best for your family.
-There are several different cruise lines to choose from and each offer a different type of experience.
+One of the most important things you will want to do for your cruise is to choose the ship that is best for your family.
+There are several different cruise lines to choose from and each offers a different type of experience.

 Carnival Cruise line is known as a party ship.
 The ships often cater to a younger crowd and are a leader in the industry when it comes to having fun at sea.